blakej11/blakej11.github.io/projects/turing-clouds/index.md

 ## Turing clouds

-A Turing cloud is a complex and visually striking system that [evolves out of a simple set of rules](https://en.wikipedia.org/wiki/Cellular_automaton).
+A Turing cloud is a complex and visually striking system that [evolves over time](https://en.wikipedia.org/wiki/Dynamical_system) out of a simple set of rules](https://en.wikipedia.org/wiki/Cellular_automaton).
 It can be viewed either as a full-color image, or as a [heatmap visualization](background.html#heatmap-visualization) of a set of